fmaida/hello-dolly-mkdocs-plugin/README.md

 That's it.
-Now, each time you'll write the tag `{{dolly}}` inside a page in your mkdocs document folder, this plugin will substitute that sentence with a random lyric taken from the main song of the musical "Hello Dolly".
+Now, each time you'll write the tag `{{dolly}}` inside any page in your mkdocs document folder, this plugin will substitute that tag with a random lyric taken from the main song of the musical "Hello Dolly".

+### An example

 For example, you could edit the `docs/index.md` file and insert the tag in any place, like this: